Enterprise Sales Recruiter in blue suit in the office

 Sharp Recruits Fail in Bad Systems

-While John’s qualifications were impeccable in a different role, his adaptability, eagerness to learn, and willingness to take risks made him a standout hire.
-In agency recruiting, risk-taking is essential.
-If it overwhelms you, you won’t last long enough to become proficient.
+While John’s qualifications were impeccable in a different role, his adaptability, eagerness to learn, and willingness to take risks made him a standout hire for us.

 Product Knowledge